Normalized Direction-preserving Adam: Experiments

 \subsection{The Effect of L2 Weight Decay}

 To empirically examine the effect of L2 weight decay, we train a wide residual network (WRN) \citep{zagoruyko2016wide} of $22$ layers, with a width of $7.5$ times that of a vanilla ResNet.
-Using the notation in \cite{zagoruyko2016wide}, we refer to this network as WRN-$22$-$7.5$.
+Using the notation suggested by \cite{zagoruyko2016wide}, we refer to this network as WRN-$22$-$7.5$.
 We train the network on the CIFAR-10 dataset \citep{krizhevsky2009learning}, with a small modification to the original WRN architecture, and with a different learning rate annealing schedule.
-Specifically, for simplicity and slightly better performance, we replace the last fully connected layer with a convolutional layer with $10$ output feature maps.
-I.e., we change the layers after the last residual block from \code{BN-ReLU-GlobalAvgPool-FC-Softmax} to \code{BN-ReLU-Conv-GlobalAvgPool-Softmax}.
-In addition, for clearer comparisons, the learning rate is annealed according to a cosine function without restart \citep{loshchilov2016sgdr,gastaldi2017shake}.
+Specifically, for simplicity and slightly better performance, we replace the last fully connected layer with a convolutional layer with $10$ output feature maps. i.e., we change the layers after the last residual block from \code{BN-ReLU-GlobalAvgPool-FC-Softmax} to \code{BN-ReLU-Conv-GlobalAvgPool-Softmax}.
+In addition, for clearer comparisons, the learning rate is annealed according to a cosine function without restart \citep{loshchilov2017sgdr,gastaldi2017shake}.
+We train the model for $80$k iterations with a batch size of $128$, similar to the settings used by \citeauthor{zagoruyko2016wide} \citep{zagoruyko2016wide}.
+The experiments are based on a TensorFlow implementation of WRN \citep{tensorflow2016wrn}.